kojodoc/kojodoc.github.io/tutorials/lessons-level2/hunted4.md

 * Learning to put an envelope around character images for better collision detection (**A, M**)
 * Using the above idea to improve the game from the previous lesson  (**M, T**).

+In this lesson, we will use the images from the previous lesson located in the folder `full/path/to/assets/hunted3-assets`.

 ---

 ### Step 1